Hinge now wants to know how your date went so it can make better matches

 For years, dating apps have tried to set themselves apart by claiming that their algorithms are the best at matching users based on common interests and other factors.
-Now, Match group-owned Hinge is launching a new feature that attempts to gather feedback on how well dates between users go, in order to create better matches in the future.
+Now, Match Group-owned Hinge is launching a new feature that attempts to gather feedback on how well dates between users actually go, in order to create better matches in the future.

 Called We Met, the feature is triggered when users exchange phone numbers within the Hinge app.
-A few days later, Hinge will send users a message asking if they met, whether they enjoyed the date, and if they plan to go on a second date.
+A few days later, Hinge will send a message asking if they met, whether they enjoyed the date, and if they plan to go on a second date.
 Feedback isn’t shared with the other person.

 WeMet is rolling out to all Hinge users on iOS starting today and will come to Android soon.
 Hinge is available in five countries: the United States, United Kingdom, Canada, Australia, and India.